Brewery Creek and Reavers Lane - Natural Hazard Review

 I can see a question asked by "jojo" about why Hylton Place isn't included in the risk area, and your response confirming that it isn't part of the overall alluvial fan landforms.
 Can you please tell me why 62-70 Robins Road IS included in the risk area???
 These houses are on the other side of the creek to the houses in Huff St, Fryer St, etc and the only way the houses at 62-70 Robins Rd could be affected is if rock slides went through Hylton Place.
 So if Hylton Place is outside the risk area then 62-70 Robins Rd surely is.
 This was raised by the residents at the initial town meetings but no answer was given except to say that all areas are effected differently and they had to put the boundary somewhere.
 Needless to say we weren't satisfied with such an unscientific and lazy answer.

-MP asked almost 2 years ago
+MP asked over 2 years ago

 The land from 62 to 70 Robins Road has been identified as part of the assessment area due to its association with the surface of the Reavers Lane alluvial fan.
 However, our risk assessment has shown that the land in this area is outside of the elevated levels of rockfall and debris flow risk.
 This is shown on our interactive life risk contour map available here: https://www.arcgis.com/apps/webappviewer/index.html?id=47539c9e9ba1458682033ea99f36de0d.